obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 ---
-title: Send and Receive SMS Messages With ASP.NET MVC and .NET 6
+title: Build an ASP.NET MVC App to Send SMS Messages
 description: Learn how to use the Vonage SMS API with a real-world application using ASP.NET MVC Application and .NET 6.0.
 author: michael-crump